shlomid100/k8s/git/homework/README.md

 # Practice Branches - workfolw via visualizing-git
-## Make sure you are not lossing the head
+## Make sure you are not losing the head
 **Git losing the head** refers to the "detached HEAD" state, a normal (though less common) Git state where your HEAD pointer points directly to a specific commit rather than a branch name.